REUNION OF LATVIAN JEWRY

-2. The Jews of Liepaja (Libau) origin were grouped under the leadership of Gershon Yuval (Grisha Landman, one of the first scout members of the 52th pack of Jewish scouts).
-The leadership of this group passed to Professor Solomon Feigerson who as a boy survived the Liepaja ghetto and concentration camps.
+- The Jews of Liepaja (Libau) origin were grouped under the leadership of Gershon Yuval (Grisha Landman, one of the first scout members of the 52th pack of Jewish scouts).
+The leadership of this group passed to Professor Solomon Feigerson who as a boy survived the Liepāja ghetto and concentration camps.

-“This, your Libau, is the strangest place I ever heard of.
-About 9000 Jews lived there and the Nazis killed more than 90% but wherever you go, you meet at least one Libausche”.
+“This, your Libau, is the strangest place I’ve ever heard about.
+Approximately 9000 Jews lived there before the war, the Nazis killed more than 90%, but wherever you go, you will always meet at least one Libauer. “

-Our heritage is a unique phenomenon of devotion and a deep love for Libau, our small but beautiful city on the shores of the Baltic Sea.
-All who leave Liepaja (Libau), for whatever reason, sooner or later develop an irresistible yearning to return: to the sea, the city’s unique beach, parks, to its streets steeped in history and, above all, to return to their roots.
+This phenomenon is a unique manifestation of devotion and deep love for Libau (Liepāja), for our small but beautiful city on the shore of the Baltic Sea.
+Everyone who leaves Liepāja (Libau) for any reason sooner or later encounters an irresistible longing and a desire to return: to the sea, to the unique city beach, to parks, to its streets, plunged into history and, above all, to return to their roots.

-10. In 1993, 1998, 2001, 2004, subsequent reunions of Liepaja Jewry took place under the auspices of the World Reunion of Latvian Jewry.
-This was followed by reunions in 2007 in Israel, in 2011 in Riga and Liepaja and in 2014 in Liepaja.
+- They provide an opportunity for Jewish Holocaust survivors and their descendants to meet in their hometown and share memories not only of the horrors of war, but also of miraculous rescues and Saviors of Jews in 1993, 1995, 1998, 2001, 2004, subsequent reunions of Liepāja Jewry took place under the auspices of the World Reunion of Latvian Jewry.
+This was followed by reunions in 2007 in Israel, in 2011 in Riga and Liepāja and in 2014, 2016, 2019 in Liepāja.